iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document+toJSON"></a>

 ### document.toJSON() ⇒ <code>any</code>
-Serializes a `Document` object as a JSON object.
+Serializes a `Document` as a JSON object.

 **Kind**: instance method of [<code>Document</code>](#Document)
 <a name="Document.fromVerificationMethod"></a>